spatialnetworkslab/vue-gg/docs/transform/binning.md

 numClasses| Number    | Number of bins

 ### StandardDeviation, ArithmeticProgression, Geometric Progression, Quantile, Jenks
+These classification methods are made available through [geostats](https://github.com/simogeo/geostats) (see geostats docs for details on each method).
 Key       | Type      |  Description
 ----------|-----------|----------------------------
 numClasses| Number    | Number of bins